 If you live in a home built before 1980 or are considering buying or renting a home built before 1980, you need to learn if there are any asbestos exposure risks.
-While you may have heard about the risks presented by insulation, you may not know that popcorn ceilings installed before 1980 contain a small amount of asbestos.

 Our experienced Maryland mesothelioma lawyers discuss the asbestos exposure risks presented by old popcorn ceilings and what steps homeowners and renters can take to deal with the danger.
 Even though ceilings may be relatively undisturbed, homeowners should get asbestos removed as soon as possible due to the health risks.
 Breathing in asbestos just one time could increase your risk of developing an asbestos-related disease later in life.

 If you or your loved one has been diagnosed with mesothelioma, lung cancer or asbestosis because of exposure to asbestos, we may be able to help you seek compensation for your damages.
 You can schedule a free legal consultation to learn more about how we may be able to help you.